Mercateo/component-check/README.md

 I really tried to use [TypeScript](http://www.typescriptlang.org/) in my examples, too.
 I like the idea behind it and that you'll catch bugs earlier and get a better auto-completion in editors.
 I think I tested TypeScript every year since its release in different projects and always hit a dead end somewhere.
 Be it the combination of JSX+TS+non-React-frameworks, old or false TypeScript definitions files, _another_ package manager just for type definitions called `tsd`, a GitHub API rate limit which prevents me from downloading more type definitions...
 Just recently TypeScript added a way to add type definitions to your `package.json` with a `typings` property.
 This could _kill_ `tsd` in the future... if just...
 I think TypeScript needs a loose mode which basically allows a module _without_ a `typings` property in `package.json` to export everything as an `any` type.
 That way we could get rid of `tsd` and gradually get better type checks, if module authors add `typings` to `package.json`.
 But for now you would just get missing import errors...

-All examples will be build with [webpack](https://webpack.github.io/).
+All examples will be built with [webpack](https://webpack.github.io/).
 It is currently my favorite way to build applications.

 Webpack allows the usage of [CSS Modules](https://github.com/css-modules/css-modules) which will keep us safe from global CSS class name clashes.
 Again...
 I don't recommend to use CSS Modules for your own projects (at least for now), but as this is a research project and I want to learn more about CSS Modules I'll use them here.